 What’s the worst way to discover that your garage door requires replacement?
 The door refuses to open, your car is trapped in the garage, and you can’t get where you need to go.
 Avoid that situation.
 Look for these three signs that may indicate that your garage door is on its way out.

-1. Damaged Wires, Cords, or Parts3-signs-that-your-garage-door-may-be-on-its-way-out
+Damaged Wires, Cords, or Parts

 If your garage door has broken wires or cords, contact a professional to investigate further.
 Only a licensed and registered contractor should attempt to deal with potential damage to electrical fixtures.
 The cords and wires control your garage door’s movements, so once these are damaged, you will find it quite difficult to open and close your garage doors safely.
 Some parts can be easy to fix, while others require the whole garage door to be replaced.